Mormons for ERA records

 Abstract

-The collection pertains to the Equal Rights Amendment (ERA), its legislation, ratification process and the many other complex issues involving the pro-ERA movement, and anti-ERA groups.
+The collection pertains to the Equal Rights Amendment (ERA), its legislation, ratification process, and the many other complex issues involving the pro-ERA movement and anti-ERA groups.
 The collection deals, for the most part, with Alice Allred Pottmyer's, Hazel Davis Rigby's, and Maida Rust Withers's involvement in the organization Mormons for ERA, the organization itself, and the involvement of Mormons for ERA in the national debate over ERA.
-A substantial amount of material relates to the LDS Church and its official stand against ERA.
+A substantial amount of material relates to The Church of Jesus Christ of Latter-day Saints and its official stand against ERA.
 One of the main focal points of the collection is the excommunication of Sonia Johnson from the LDS Church.

 Arrangement